Multi-Objective Bayesian Optimization via Adaptive \varepsilon-Constraints Decomposition: Experiments

 We conduct experiments on six benchmark problems.
 The number of objectives ranges from two to six, which is common in the MOBO literature.
 For synthetic benchmark problems, we consider ZDT1 ($d=10, m=2$), ZDT2 ($d=8, m=2$) and DTLZ7 ($d=6, m=5$) with a discontinuous Pareto front.
-For the real-world benchmark problems, we consider the the problems from the problem suite \cite{tanabe2020easy}: Coil compression spring design ($d=3, m=2$), Rocket injector design ($d=4, m=3$) and Water resource planning ($d=3, m=6$).
-These problems are widely used in the MOBO literature \cite{belakaria2020uncertainty, bradford2018efficient, daulton2020differentiable, daulton2023hypervolume, ngomobo, renganathan2025q}.
-Details of the benchmark problems can be found in \Cref{app:benchmark}.
+For the real-world benchmark problems, we consider problems from the problem suite \cite{tanabe2020easy}: Coil compression spring design ($d=3, m=2$), Rocket injector design ($d=4, m=3$) and Water resource planning ($d=3, m=6$).
+These problems are widely used in the MOBO literature \cite{daulton2023hypervolume, ngomobo, renganathan2025q}.
+Details of benchmark problems can be found in \Cref{app:benchmark}.

-For the evaluation metrics, we compute the hypervolume difference between the hypervolume of the observed Pareto front and the maximum hypervolume.
+For the evaluation metrics, we compute the difference between the HV of the observed Pareto front and the maximum HV.
 We also report IGD, which indicates convergence and diversity.
-We report the mean and the standard error across 10 independence runs.
+We report the mean and the standard error across 10 independent runs.

 \paragraph{Results.} \Cref{fig:results_moo} summarizes the performance of STAGE-BO and all baselines.
 Note that qEHVI is evaluated for a limited number of iterations on DTLZ7 and the water planning design problem due to the prohibitively high computational cost when the number of objectives satisfies $m\geq 4$.
-Our method consistently performs outperforms others with respect to IGD, indicating faster convergence toward the Pareto front and improved solution diversity.
-Although our method does not explicitly optimize hypervolume, the consistently low IGD values suggest good coverage and diversity of the obtained Pareto front, which in turn leads to comparable hypervolume performance.
+Our method consistently outperforms baselines with respect to IGD, indicating faster convergence toward the Pareto front and improved solution diversity.
+Although our method does not explicitly optimize HV, it consistently performs comparable to the best baselines, thanks to diverse coverage of the Pareto front as suggested by the low IGD.

 Additional performance metrics, IGD+ and fill distance, are provided in \Cref{app:igd+}.
-The full results for the ZDT2 benchmark and the Coil Compression Spring design problem are detailed in \Cref{app:more_benchmark}.
-A comparison of computational overhead across all methods is presented in \Cref{app:time}, demonstrating that STAGE-BO maintains high efficiency in both low- and high-dimensional objective spaces.
+The full results for the ZDT2 benchmark and the Coil Compression Spring design problem are detailed in \Cref{app:more_benchmark} due to space limit.
+Furthermore, we provide a theoretical time complexity analysis for STAGE-BO, along with a runtime comparison between STAGE-BO and the baselines in \Cref{app:time}, demonstrating that STAGE-BO maintains high efficiency in both low- and high-dimensional objective spaces.